nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 1.1 Input weight, height and ideal weight

-On application's first launch, the user is prompted to enter his/her height, weight and ideal weight.
+On the application's first launch, the user is prompted to enter his/her height, weight and ideal weight.
 Other commands will be unavailable until this command is first input.

 **Format:** `bmi g/GENDER a/AGE h/HEIGHT(CM) w/WEIGHT(KG) i/IDEAL_WEIGHT(KG)`